 To mitigate the temporary impairment of the linkage function during construction, removal of vegetation will be staged/phased to maintain the existing functions for as long as possible.
 Once the vegetation is removed, creation of the public open space will proceed as quickly as possible to restore the linkage function of the area.
-Further, a variety of sizes of trees and shrubs will be used in the restoration of the area to minimize the amount of time that the vegetation takes to develop to provide linkage migratory functions.
 During the intervening period (e.g., when construction is occurring and post-construction when the site is regenerating), the linkage function of the area will be temporarily reduced.
-During this time, migratory birds and butterflies will likely rely upon other areas within the surroundings for migratory stopover purposes, including JC Saddington Park.
-As well, there will be residual trees and shrubs present on the adjacent lands south of the Subject Lands that will not be disturbed, and that vegetation may continue to provide this function during this time.
+However, existing vegetation structure on the adjacent lands south of the Subject Lands will persist to provide migratory functions.
+However, during this time, migratory birds and butterflies may rely more heavily upon other areas within the surroundings for migratory stopover purposes (e.g., JC Saddington Park).
+Temporary loss of the migratory functions provided by the Subject Lands is therefore not anticipated to have negative impacts on the overall function and suitability of the Lake Ontario shoreline corridor.